What is the function of the siphon in mosquitoes?

 Study for the MDARD Mosquito Control Test.
 Prepare with multiple choice questions and detailed explanations.
 Excel in your exam with customized study tools and expert tips!

 The siphon in mosquitoes serves as an air tube for respiration.
-This specialized structure allows mosquito larvae to breathe.
-Positioned near the surface of the water, the siphon enables the larvae to intake oxygen while remaining submerged.
-This adaptation is crucial for their survival, as they rely on this respiratory system to access oxygen in aquatic environments.
+This structure is particularly important for the larval stage of mosquitoes, which spend time in water.
+The siphon allows larvae to access oxygen from the surface of the water while remaining submerged.
+This adaptation is vital for their survival as it enables them to breathe without exposing themselves to potential predators.

 Subscribe